Robert B. Simpson: Career

 He distinguished himself in the Legislative Assembly, serving as the Labour advocate and as the co-chair of the Select Committee on the Meech Lake Accord.
 New Brunswick's stand on the Meech Lake Accord was one of the pivotal moments in the national debate on the Accord, which eventually met its demise following the failure of the Manitoba legislature to ratify it.
 He also served on the Law Amendments Committee and the Crown Corporations Committee, as well as serving as the Chair of the Economic Policy Development Committee.
 He was defeated in 1991 by Greg Hargrove, the candidate representing the anti-bilingualism Confederation of Regions Party (CoR), which opposed official bilingualism in New Brunswick.
 The Confederation of Regions Party won 8 seats in the 1991 election, primarily in the Fredericton area, and formed the Official Opposition.

 Simpson went on to serve as chair of the board of the Region 3 Health Corporation (later, River Valley Health) in New Brunswick.
-From 2001 tp 2008, he was the executive director of the New Brunswick Healthcare Association, a federation of the province's eight regional health authorities.
+From 2001 to 2008, he was the executive director of the New Brunswick Healthcare Association, a federation of the province's eight regional health authorities.
 From 2008 to 2010, he served as the executive director of the New Brunswick Health Research Foundation, helping to establish a firm footing for funded health research in New Brunswick.

 In May, 2016, he was elected as a councillor in Nackawic, NB, winning re-election in 2020.
 In 2022, he was elected as one of two Ward 3 councillors in the newly formed municipality of Nackawic-Millville Rural Community, a new municipal entity consisting of the former Town of Nackawic, the former Village of Millville, and parts of several surrounding rural communities including Southampton, Dumfries, Queensbury, Temperance Vale, Springfield, Howland Ridge, Hawkins' Corner, and Maple Ridge.